Lymkin/ESP8226_Garage_Controller/README.md

 Integrates with any Home Automation system that supports REST API's

-Samples of the inteface can be found in the "info" folder.
+Samples of the inteface and Bill of Materials can be found in the "info" folder.

 The controller uses the following library: https://github.com/Lymkin/myWebServerAsync